 MACK TERRANCE SR.

 In jail, Mack recognized the root cause that led him to prison.
 Through self development classes, he discovered that his anger was deeply rooted in growing up without a father.
 Upon being released from prison, it was easy for him to reenter back into society because he was ready to walk in his purpose.
 He knew he needed to be the person that he needed as an adolescent.
 He and his wife, started doing the work in the community in 2016.
-Their organization, Cultivating Youth, received it's 501c(3) status in 2021.
+They opened their first brick and mortar Motivation Team Athletic Academy (for profit) in 2019 and their organization, Cultivating Youth, received it's 501c(3) status in 2021.
 Because many of New Orleans youth have the same adverse childhood experience as Mack, he made it a mission to create a safe space for youth in the community.
 Cultivating Youth targets youth ages 8-18.
 The focus is to tackle childhood trauma, obesity and prevent violence through physical activity while building confidence and nurturing discipline through education and mentorship.